 The holidays are the best time of the year for many reasons.
-One of them including providing a sense of togetherness, which I love most!
-With a crazy year behind me, it’s always nice to finally get a chance to catch up with friends and family and throw back a few.
-Surprise, there’s always alcohol involved ;).
-But this year’s a little different, it’s your year to host and you have no clue where to begin when it comes to holiday entertaining.
-Have no fear though, because we’re here to help!
-Instead of fussing over details of playing hostess for your holiday party the night before, let’s get a head start on tackling the perfect holiday soiree for you and yours to ensure everything is as stress free as it can be.
+With a crazy year behind us, it’s always nice to finally get a chance to catch up with friends and family and throw back a few through our slower-er season.
+But this year may be a little different for you – maybe it’s your year to host and you have no clue where to begin when it comes to holiday entertaining.
+Well have no fear, because we’re here to help!
+Instead of fussing over details of playing hostess for your holiday party the night before, check out our helpful tips for stress free holiday entertaining.

-Don’t Be Afraid to Use the Colors Red & Green
+Don’t Be Afraid to Use a Little Red + Green in Your Decor

 I know to some people using red and green around Christmas can be considered cheesy, but for me it’s the only time of year I can get away with using them and not be!
 The best way I like to be festive but stay on trend is to mix it up a bit.
 Add in a variation of colors, patterns, and textures to really help modernize your table decor.
 Mixing and matching is your friend!
-Now’s the time to stretch our your creative juices and wow your guests with black candles during the holidays.
+Now’s the time to stretch out your creative juices and wow your guests with black tapered candles during the holidays (I love these from Target’s Magnolia Line).
 A total conversation starter!
-Also a bit of advice – if possible begin setting your table the week before so you can see everything laid out and and accounted for.
-You’d hate the day-of to realize you don’t enough place settings for everyone invited!
+Pro Tip: Begin setting your table the week before so you can see everything laid out and accounted for.
+You’d hate the day-of to realize you don’t have enough place settings for everyone invited!

 Done is Better Than Perfect

 Hands in the air if you’re a creative and you cringe at this phrase!
 (Both hands WAY up!)
 I’m a perfectionist by nature yes, and during the holidays those desires to ensure everything is in it’s place and accounted for are magnified.
-But in hindsight in mapping out my holiday entertaining checklist this way, I realize I’m missing the point of why we’re coming together in the first place.
+But in hindsight, mapping out my holiday entertaining checklist this way makes me realize I’m missing the point of why we’re coming together in the first place.
 So the goal this year is to prioritize ahead of time what needs to be accomplished and what can be taken care of on the fly.
 Have time to stick a roast in the oven but no time to bake a pie?
 Splurge and swing by your favorite bakery to pick up some yummy treats.
 No judgement!

 Holiday Cocktails are a Must